Razraa4b/OrderBot/README.md

 ## Usage
 > [!WARNING]
-> You need to find the *.env configuration file in the root folder of the project for the bot to find the *.env configuration file.
-Now that we are fully prepared, we can launch the bot using the command:
+> Run from the folder containing the .env file.
+Otherwise, an error will occur Now that we are fully prepared, we can launch the bot using the command:
 ```
 python src/main.py